All Episodes

 I have known this since the early birth of the modern feminist movement.

-She is she attractive, Snurley.
+She is she attractive, Snerdley.

 Why does that matter, Snerdley?

-Her picture you can find it on the web.
+Her picture, you can find it on the web.

 She's attractive.